TomasSanchez/Django_Auth_Template/README.md

 # Django:

-Django expects the react build folder to be inside backend folder. after running run build move the build folder to ./backend
+Django expects the react build folder to be inside backend folder.After running run build move the build folder to ./backend

 Versions: